 Council offers two discount options for full payments received either early or by the due date.
-If you pay your rates within 30 days of their issue date you will receive a 10 per cent discount.
-If you miss this timeframe, but pay your rates by the due date (60 days from their issue) you will receive a five per cent discount.
+If you pay your rates within 30 days of their issue date (September 16, 2016) you will receive a 10 per cent discount.
+If you miss this timeframe, but pay your rates by the due date (60 days from their issue and October 17, 2016) you will receive a five per cent discount.

 Pensioners may be entitled to a rebate.

 Ratepayers are welcome to make advance payments to improve their ability to meet discount deadlines.

 Paying by instalments

 Property owners who experience difficulty meeting their rate payments should contact Council immediately to ensure a payment agreement can be negotiated before the due date.

 To access Council's instalment payment scheme, ratepayers fill out the form on the back of their rates notice and return it to their local Council office.